Chapter 336 — Title

 Refund of Payment and Duty of Customer to Report With Respect to Unauthorized Payment Order

-If a bank accepts a payment order that contains an error (wrong amount, wrong beneficiary) and the error was not …
+If a bank accepts a payment order issued in the customer's name that was not authorized by the customer or is not …

 336.4A-205